Perkles/portfolio-django/README.md

 A personal blog developed using Django 2.0.1

-If somehow you got here, please consider that this project is developed for a iniciant student in Python and the code should not be a exemple.
+If somehow you got here, please consider that this project is developed for Python's newbie and the code should not be a exemple.

 #### Origin